 Noosa is not only a beautiful part of the Sunshine Coast, but with the Noosa National Park, Main Beach, and Noosa River, it is one of the best places to visit in Australia to get out in the great outdoors.

-The calm, crystal-clear waters of the Noosa River are just ideal for getting out and exploring in a kayak.
+The Noosa River’s calm, crystal-clear waters are just ideal for getting out and exploring in a kayak.
 You can bring your own kayak, hire a kayak from one of the various vendors along the river or join a kayak tour group.

-Of course, with the various surf beaches along Noosa other popular activities include swimming, surfing, boogie boarding and even snorkeling around some of the secluded bays around the National Park.
+Of course, with the various surf beaches along Noosa, other popular activities include swimming, surfing, boogie boarding, and even snorkeling around some of the secluded bays around the National Park.

-There are also several pathways around the area perfect for biking, walking and running.
+There are also several pathways around the area perfect for biking, walking, and running.

 When you have had enough of the outdoors, head to fancy Hastings Street for something to eat and some window shopping.

 For travelers looking to explore the history of downtown Hobart, I recommend a walk through Battery Point.
 Battery Point takes up the southern part of the city’s harbor (just south of the CBD).
 The houses here were built by the owners and sailors of the shipyards.
-Hampden Road’s small cottage-like residences and gardens evoke the British style that you’d expect from this former penal colony.
+Hampden Road’s small cottage-like residences and gardens evoke the British style you’d expect from this former penal colony.